 3. Lights flash in your garage when someone rings the doorbell.

-4. When then garage door opens after dark, the lights automatically turn on, leading up to your door and just inside the house automatically turn on.
+4. When then garage door opens after dark, the outdoor lights leading up to your door and just inside the house automatically turn on.

-5. Motion sensors in key areas can signal the automation system to switch off lights when a room has been vacant for a period of time.
+5. Motion sensors in critical areas can signal the automation system to switch off lights when a room has been vacant for some time.

 6. Landscape lighting can turn on automatically at sunset and off again at sunrise.

 7. A “Bedtime” scene can set bedside lamps at a level just low enough for comfortable reading.

 8. With the touch of an “All Off” button, all of the lights in your entire home turn off.